Trinity Church (Pawtucket, Rhode Island)

-Trinity Episcopal Church was a historic church located at 48 Main Street in Pawtucket, Rhode Island.
-Built by the Episcopalians, the building was sold to the Catholics in 1977 and became the St. George Maronite Catholic Church within the Diocese of Providence.
+Trinity Episcopal Church was a historic church located at 48 Main Street in Pawtucket, Rhode Island, United States.
+Built by the Episcopalians, the building was sold to the Catholics in 1977 and became the St. George Maronite Catholic Church within the Maronite Catholic Eparchy of Saint Maron of Brooklyn.
 The church burned down in 2005, and was not rebuilt.

 Architecture

 The Gothic Revival structure was constructed of random fieldstone ashlars, capped with sandstone; the roof was slate over an open timber arched frame.
 A separate chancel was placed on the south end of the building, and a shed-roofed ambulatory was run along the west side to house a side chapel and its altar.
 An odd detail was a set of dormers in the main west side roof, each with a lancet window; other windows also generally were of the lancet form, including a triple set at either end of the building.
 A belltower was attached to the northwest corner of the building; its third story, which contained the bell chamber, was topped with a Rhenish helm roof and was made octagonal through the truncation of the four corners.